wp-plugins/ewww-image-optimizer/readme.txt

 * added: Polish translation
 * updated: Dutch and Romanian translations
 * updated: Tutorial videos on the Installation page have updated finally
+* updated: new binaries for optipng, gifsicle, and pngquant
+* updated: recompiled jpegtran binaries to be smaller

 = 1.9.3 =
 * added: fallback mode when totals for resizes and unoptimized images cannot be determined by the bulk optimize tool